 Detail of Vermeer’s 'Girl with a Pearl Earring', the star of the traveling exhibition of Dutch paintings now at the The Frick Collection in New York.

-The collecting philosophy behind “Life of Vertu” is about quality over quantity, which in the museum world always brings to my mind The Frick Collection.
+The collecting philosophy of quality over quantity in the museum world always brings to my mind The Frick Collection.
 Henry Clay Frick’s mansion (on 5th Avenue along museum mile in New York City) is a living testament to this virtuous style of collecting.
-The house can be described as a jewel box encasing the finest gems of paintings, sculpture and decorative arts (with notable 18th-century works); its exhibitions are always fresh and engaging.
-The Frick’s current show “Vermeer, Rembrandt and Hals: Masterpieces from the Mauritshuis” (I recently viewed at Atlanta’s High Museum) is worth a peek.
-The star of that exhibition (shown here at top) is known as a “mystery girl” by historians, as we possess so little real information about her.
-Her obvious allure led to a book and movie (the latter with that Dutch-looking actress who needs no mention), but I promise you…. neither the book nor the film can replace eying the real thing.
+The house can be described as a jewel box encasing the finest gems of paintings, sculpture, and decorative arts (with notable 18th-century works); its exhibitions are always fresh and engaging.
+The Frick’s current show 'Vermeer, Rembrandt and Hals: Masterpieces from the Mauritshuis' is worth a peek.
+The star of that exhibition (shown here at top) is known as a 'mystery girl' by historians, as we possess so little real information about her.
+Her obvious allure led to a book and movie (the latter with that Dutch-looking actress who needs no mention).
+Neither the book nor the film can replace eying the real thing.

-Vermeer’s masterpiece brought to my mind a similar, and no less compelling, anonymous sitter by the Flemish painter Rogier Van der Weyden.
-“Portrait of a Lady.”
-If you check the art books on this one, almost always she is noted a plain Jane for her time.
+Vermeer’s masterpiece may bring to mind a similar, and no less compelling, anonymous sitter by the Flemish painter Rogier Van der Weyden, 'Portrait of a Lady'.
+In art historical literature, she is often noted as a 'plain Jane' for her time.
 More apparent to contemporaries was her grace and perhaps piety as she glances down.
-I was curious what experts in Dutch painting might think of the bejeweled lady by comparison.
-Was she too a plain Jane in her time?
-Via twitter I got my answer from the curators of the Mauritshuis via #lifeofvertu
+We are curious what experts in Dutch painting might think of the bejeweled lady by comparison.
+Was she too a 'plain Jane' in her time?
+Via twitter J. Franks got the answer from the curators of the Mauritshuis via #lifeofvertu